Foresight (magazine)

-Foresight (フォーサイト fuŏ̄saito) is a news magazine published in Japan by Shinchosha.
-The magazine focusses on Japanese politics and economic issues as well as Asian and international topics.
-It is known for representing non-Japanese expert voices.
+Foresight (フォーサイト fuŏ̄saito) is one of the most influential news magazine in Japan published by Shinchosha.
+The magazine focusses on Japanese politics, economic issues, as well as Asian and international politics.
+The readers varies from business executives, academia, to politicians.

 History and profile

 Foresight was first published in 1990 and covers mainly politics.
 The print edition was initially only available by subscription.
-At a later point some selected bookstores in major Japanese cities would also carry it.
-Print publication stopped in 2010.
-Since then it has been a web magazine.
-It is updated daily except of major holidays.
+It started the online magazine in 2010, having stopped its print.
 The majority of the content is only available via subscription.